Twenkid/PlovdivGameJam2022/README.md

 1. `docker-compose up -d`
 It takes a few minutes (10-15 min) for the full simulation to be up and running, which includes:

-- Drome simulation using Gazebo simulation and the PX4 autopilot.
+- Drone simulation using Gazebo simulation and the PX4 autopilot.
 - MAVSDK - a fancy gRPC server (written in C)
 - Windows: Docker Desktop must be running before invoking.
 Note that Docker requires Windows Pro license, because it relies on HyperV for the virtualization.